Live Work and Play with Elephants!

 Royal Elephant Kraal Village

-The Royal Elephant Kraal Village is home to over 60 elephants.
+The Royal Elephant Kraal Village is home to nearly 80 elephants.
 You will have the opportunity to be see and be involved in a range of elephant activities with our working elephants.
 From parades, ceremonies, TV, film to theatre -our elephants are expertly trained to be involved in a variety of activities that are culturally significant and offer a variety of employment and stimulation to ensure a sustainable future for all elephants.
 Immerse yourself in the unique cultural history and traditions that will help you learn the richness and significance of elephants in Thailand.

 Creating a sustainable future for Thailand’s Elephants